Nausea and Vomiting

 From ancient times to the present day, ginger has been used as a treatment for nausea pain.
 Ginger has a lot going for it.
 It’s widely available, generally safe, and many people like the taste.
 But is it effective as an antiemetic?

 Researchers recently looked into ginger as a health remedy for upset stomach.
 They were particularly interested in learning whether ginger was useful in easing nausea and vomiting during pregnancy and chemotherapy.
 They found that ginger is an effective and well-established home remedy for both conditions.

 According to the researchers, it’s not precisely known what makes ginger effective, but it may come down to a couple of its more pungent chemicals: gingerol and shogaol.
-So the next time you feel stomach pain, eating ginger may be the solution.
+So, the next time you feel stomach pain, eating ginger may be the solution.
 For nausea, ginger candy, ale, tea, chews and other forms are available.

 Morning Sickness and Pregnancy

 If you wake up nauseous from morning sickness or during pregnancy in general, you’re not alone.
 In fact, three out of every four pregnant women will experience morning sickness.
 Your chances go up if you have a history of migraine pain or if your stomach has been upset during previous pregnancies.
 If you are pregnant with twins, your odds of morning sickness increase even more.